antonlouf/CryptocurrencyApp/README.md

-# CryptocurrencyApp build on Jetpack Compose
+# Cryptocurrency Application build on Jetpack Compose

 ## This is an cryptocurrency application structured with a mvvm (Model View Viewmodel) project hierachy.
 ###### The coins/ tokens are provided by the CoinPaprika API.